-Find something in your boss where you have indeed respect for.
+Find something in your boss whom you have indeed respect for.
 Try to find positive qualities, things that you admire in your boss (if necessary outside work).

 Simply accept (not assume: ass-u-me!) that you are better qualified.
 When people come up higher in the organization, they are often better at managing.
 If you are smarter, it does not automatically mean that you would be more effective.
 You also need experience as a manager, good relationships, social capital and emotional intelligence.